Section 6.05 - Reference Brief

 Factor ConMon into your total budget

-The calculator includes year-one ConMon and projects 5-year total cost of ownership.
+The cost worksheet includes year-one ConMon and projects ongoing annual costs.